codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/nomad.md

 title: "Deploy to Nomad"
 description: "Deploy Docker images to a Nomad cluster with Codefresh"
 group: example-catalog
-sub_group: examples
+sub_group: cd-examples
 toc: true
 ---

 Even though Codefresh has great support for Kubernetes and Helm deployments, there is no lock-in on using just Kubernetes.
 Codefresh can deploy on any infrastructure.

-[Nomad](https://www.nomadproject.io/) is an alternative scheduling platform from Hashicorp.
+[Nomad](https://www.nomadproject.io/){:target=\_blank"} is an alternative scheduling platform from Hashicorp.
 It supports docker containers (like Kubernetes) but you can also use Nomad to schedule VMs, Java apps, Go apps or any other standalone executable.

 There are several public Docker Images with Nomad, so it is very easy to use Codefresh pipelines to deploy to a Nomad cluster.